 Recently released Aster In-Database MapReduce from Aster Data is said to bring the Google MapReduce paradigm to the world of relational databases and structured data.
-The startup has already
+The startup has already worked with such Web 2.0 luminaries as MySpace to bring MapReduce to the broader markets.

 Tasso Argyros,CTO and founder, Aster Data, is not one to connect MapReduce to Cloud Computing.'''Cloud' is overloaded at this point.
 It means ten different things.
 It's too overloaded,'' he said.
 Put simply, the objective of recently released Aster In-Database MapReduce is to bring the Google MapReduce paradigm to the world of relational databases and structured data.